Associate in Applied Science DegreeDownload PDF

 This course covers the skills required to communicate in the industrial, business, and technical settings.
 Emphasis is placed on the objective presentation of ideas and information.
 It includes the preparation of formal and informal reports, abstracts, summaries, and proposals.
 It covers practice in the coherent organization of ideas, stylistic conventions, standard language usage, and the design and decisions necessary for successful written communication.
 Prerequisites: EN101 English 1: Composition or EN106 English 1: Composition and Reading, and EN102 English 2: Ideas & Values in Literature.

 This course is a study of the CPT and HCPCS level II coding systems and outpatient and physician office payment methodologies.
 Topics covered include assignment of CPT codes according to coding guidelines, HCPCS level II coding, ambulatory payment classifications, accuracy of coding and APC assignment,

 use of encoders and references, accuracy of computer-assisted coding assignment, and physician query process.
-(Online Only) Prerequisites: BI217 Human Anatomy and Physiology II, and HM121 ICD-10-CM and ICD-10-PCS Coding.
+(Online Only) Prerequisites: BI110 Survey of Human Anatomy and Physiology, and HM121 ICD-10-CM and ICD-10-PCS Coding.

 This course includes a study of health care information requirements and standards, hospital and vital statistics, data quality and integrity, data analytics, quality management, and performance improvement.
 (Online Only) Prerequisites: HM121 ICD-10-CM and ICD-10-PCS Coding, HM122 Legal and Ethical